 The TOK Exhibition

-The TOK Exhibition is a practical component where you select three objects from your everyday life and explain how each reveals something about knowledge.
+The TOK Exhibition (worth one third of your TOK grade) asks you to select three objects and connect each to one internal-assessment prompt chosen from the IB's list of 35 — showing how the objects manifest that prompt in the real world.
 This might be a social media post (exploring reliability and bias), a historical artefact (examining interpretation and perspective), or a scientific instrument (investigating empirical methodology).

 Assessment focus: